ButterFrameworkTeam/ButterFramework/README.md

 ====================

-ButterFramework is a project created/started and managed by Buttershy.<br>
+ButterFramework is a project created/started and managed by Buttershy.<br />
 http://www.github.com/Buttershy | http://www.buttershy.unicorn-hosting.fr

 Translation help and correction by Serravir.
+(Project is originally in French.)<br />
-(project is originally created in French) http://www.github.com/Serravir
+http://www.github.com/Serravir

 Why not contribute to ButterFramework?
 Just leave a feedback on ButterFramework's github!